Mariah Bell wins Skate America, a next step to defying Olympic history

 Bell, yet to make an Olympic team, won a top-level competition for the first time in a career that is up to seven senior seasons.

+“I try not to look too much at outcomes, more how I feel,” she said after an ABBA medley free skate that intentionally takes her out of her comfort zone.
+“I’m walking away from this performance a little disappointed, but I look back at nationals [in January], and that was a program I was really proud of.”

-She was due, arguably entering as the favorite after taking silver at January’s U.S. Championships with a captivating “Halleljuah” free skate.
+She was due, arguably entering as the favorite after taking silver at nationals with a captivating “Halleljuah” free skate (referenced in that quote).
 (Two-time reigning U.S. champion Alysa Liu, at 15, isn’t old enough for senior international events like Skate America until next season.)

 Skate America usually includes top skaters from around the world.
 This year, due to coronavirus pandemic travel concerns, it’s mostly American skaters and closer to a national championships preview.